Hello medievalists and food lovers!

 In essence this is my version of a medieval snack: spicy pork balls coated in fresh sage leaves and a light crispy batter, suitable for dipping in one of the Forme of Cury’s sauces, such as verde sauce, a spicy and herby garlic dressing.
 As things turned out, I tried mine with tomato ketchup.
 Not very medieval, I know!

 When I posted about this on my Facebook page, a few people asked what was in the spice mix that in the original recipe is called poudour fort (‘strong powder’; scholars and commentators usually refer to it as either ‘powder fort’ or ‘poudre fort’).

 The answer is not straight forward, as there does not exist an English medieval recipe for the mix; and, besides, most commentators feel it likely varied from kitchen to kitchen.

 However, there does exist a contemporary Italian recipe for specie negre e forte per assay savore (‘black and strong spices for many sauces’); it is found in the work known as Libro di cucina (no. LXXV).
 The ingredients listed there are: cloves, pepper, long pepper, and nutmeg.

 My in-house powder fort certainly worked well with the pork of sauge yfarced.
-I will be filming the recipe for my Cookery videos page and I look forward to using it in other recipes, since it is commonly called for in Forme of Cury.
+I hope at some stage to film me making the dish.
+I certainly am looking forward to using it in other recipes, since it is commonly called for in Forme of Cury.

 In the meantime, here is a picture of my dish, followed by the medieval recipe.